westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

 ...
 ```

-Both disks are identified by the kernel as *Direct-Access-ZBC* devices
+Both disks are identified by the kernel as *Direct-Access-ZBC* devices.
+This
-indicating that the HBA is correctly translating the ZAC host managed device
+indicates that the HBA is correctly translating the ZAC host managed device
 signature into a ZBC host managed device type.